goolte-lab/flyway-example-1/README.md

 The example consists of a REST API that returns employee information from a database.
 The first version of the service returns the employee's: id, first name, and last name.
-The database migration script adds a phone number column to the employees records and version two of the service returns it along with the existing employee information.
+The database migration script adds a phone number column to the employee records, which is returned by version two of the service along with the existing employee information.

 ## Running the Example
 1. Start the application by running the following Gradle command: